coop-digital/coop-cvi/README.md

 ### Browser support

-Use Analytics to identify most used Browser for the website you're developing for.

 Rule of thumb:
 * IE11 and graceful degradation on IE10
 * Latest 3 versions of Safari, Chrome, iOS Safari, Android Chrome, Edge, and Firefox